MarcoMattiuz/Embedded-wearable-project/readme.md

 ```
 ⚠️ the python script has **sps** hard coded in, so if you change it in the MAX30102 configuration keep in mind that you will have to change it also there.
 - later in the project we added graphs in the web application, so now you can see there the raw and filtered data of the ppg sensor

+### Web application deployment
+The web app is automatically deployed via GitHub Actions whenever a commit is pushed to the master branch.

 ## Modify esp firmware